ahadjidj/Streaming-Workshop-with-HDF/README.md

     - **workshop/StrongPassword** usable from remote and has full privileges on the workshop DB

 # Lab 2 Simple flow management
-Great! now that you have your HDF cluster up and running, and that you get familiar with it, let's warm with a simple NiFi exercise that will help us introduce basic NiFi notions.
+Great! now that you have your HDF cluster up and running, and that you got familiar with it, let's warm up with a simple NiFi exercise that will help us introduce basic NiFi notions.
 If you are already familiar with NiFi, you can skip this section and work on Lab 3 directly.

 Let's create a simple NiFi flow that watch the /tmp/input directory, and each time a file is present, compresses it, and moves it to /tmp/output.
 Go to the main canvas of NiFi, locate the add processor button, drag it onto the canvas and release.
 Explore the list of available processors.
 You can use the filter bar to search for a particular processor.